 18. Loss of Libido

 As hormones deplete in the body, women often find that their sex drive reaches a low point where they have little sexual energy.
 In some women, this is so strong that it’s almost an aversion to sex.

 19. Painful Sex, Dryness and Irritation

 That loss of libido is not that surprising, though, when you consider that another common perimenopause symptom is painful sex due to vaginal dryness and irritation following sex.

 Ringing in the ears, sometimes called Tinnitus, has been experienced by some women during their perimenopause.
 The ringing can also be accompanied by a whooshing sound or a buzzing sound with an unusual sensation in the ear.

 Feeling dizzy or lightheaded is a common complaint in women as they move through perimenopause.
 This is often felt in conjunction with a loss of physical balance and a wobbly walk that can leave women suffering from fainting spells and vertigo.

 22. Weight Gain

-Unfortunately, for women struggling to stay fit as they age, perimenopause can put up some road blocks.
-When a woman hits perimenopause, she often experience fat settling in the waist, buttock and thighs, creating a thickening of the mid-section common in older women.
+Unfortunately, for women struggling to stay fit as they age, perimenopause can put up some roadblocks.
+When a woman hits perimenopause, she often experiences fat settling in the waist, buttock and thighs, creating a thickening of the mid-section common in older women.